 The spring temperature, though cool, wasn’t uncomfortable and the ink black sky filled with bright stars and a partial moon gave just enough light to find my way through the dense cover with a lady following close behind.
 Pastel yellow and violet hues hinting in the eastern sky let me know we would be setting up at just the right time and we were in for some good weather.
 Our destination was a hunting blind on the high ground in a heavily wooded swamp, the perfect setting for a mid-May turkey hunt in the Thumb. … Read More

-Duck… Duck… Goose… Spring is Finally on the Loose!
+Duck… Duck… Goose… Is Spring Finally On The Loose?

 Competing with Coyotes for Turkeys